RTFParallella/RTFParallella.doc/index.rst

 Introduction
 ############

-Source coode for this project can be currently found here_.
-It will be merged with eclipse App4MC repository shortly.
+Source coode for this project can be currently found in the eclipse APP4MC examples repository_.
+Initial merge of this project with APP4MC examples repository can be found in this link_.

+Soruce code is also available on GitHub_.

 This file is intended to be an introduction that explains the main functionality of RTFParallella framework.